OLYMPIC CHAMPION ROWDY GAINES TALKS HAMMER HEAD SWIM CAPS

 GMM: You sound passionate about swimmer safety?

 Rowdy: When I think about the need for this cap I think of driving.
 You wouldn’t put your kid in a car without a car seat or seat belt.
 The Hammer Head is exactly the same.
 It’s a simple but essential piece of safety equipment for every swimmer.
 It’s going to be an absolute game changer.
-It’s already approved by for competition by USA Swimming and endorsed by ASCA, the American Swimming Coaches Association, which has both domestic and international membership, and swim schools are registering interest for their strokes and pre-competition level swimming classes.
+It’s already approved by for competition and endorsed by ISCA, the International Swimming Coaches Association, which has both domestic and international membership, and swim schools are registering interest for their strokes and pre-competition level swimming classes.
 In five years I could see this being mandated for every age group swimmer and a great idea for all aquatic athletes.

 GMM: It works like a helmet, right?

 Rowdy: Yes, in terms of protecting the head.
 But it’s not heavy like a helmet.
 It contains patented honeycomb material that helps to absorb the shock of impact when collisions occur with other swimmers or the pool walls.
-I was amazed by the technology and the protocol of spending over five years engineering, testing and perfecting this new product.
+I was amazed by the technology and the protocol of spending over five years engineering, testing and perfecting this new product that is 50% safer than other caps.
+And you get your money's worth with the seam-free design making it 100% more durable than other caps, in fact not one Hammer Head has ever torn.

 GMM: How big is the need for this?